aimanamri/raspberry-pi4-hadoop-spark-cluster/README.md

 </p>

 2. **Configuring host name,SSH and network connection**<br>
 I've set host name and SSH credential in each Pi.
 For network connection, I used Wi-Fi.
-If you are using wired connection, you can skip the Wi-Fi setup.
+If you are using wired connection, you can skip the Wi-Fi setup.<br>
+However, it is preferable to use wired connection for stabilibility especially during transferring the files across Pis.
   <img  src="./img/OSCustomisation_prompt.png" width="400" />
 <p float="right">
   <img src="./img/OSCustomisation_general.png" width="350" />